Congregational and community partners

 - Assistance in coordinating public or community forums.

-- Invite staff or board members from the Virginia Interfaith Center to teach and/or preach in your faith community.
+- Invite staff or board members from the Virginia Interfaith Center to teach and/or preach in your faith community or organization

 - Convene an advocacy study group related to your tradition’s scriptures or important texts.